banjtheman/twitter_algo_builder/README.md

 Here are some example algorithms

-### Postive + Tweet Length
+### Positive + Tweet Length

-This [Simple Algorithm](https://github.com/banjtheman/twitter_algo_builder/blob/main/algos/simple_algo.py) scores tweets based on how postive the text is and how many characters are being used.
+This [Simple Algorithm](https://github.com/banjtheman/twitter_algo_builder/blob/main/algos/simple_algo.py) scores tweets based on how positive the text is and how many characters are being used.